 The above chart on the right shows the Probability Density Function of the Beta distribution with the parameters alpha and beta set to 4 and 5 respectively.

 Again, the interval of x is set to [0, 1], which makes this the Standard Beta Probability Density Function.

 If you want to use Excel to calculate the value of this function at x = 0.6, this can be done using the Excel Beta.Dist function, as follows:

-Note: although the arguments [A] and [B] have been supplied to both of the above two functions, these arguments could have been omitted, as they would have then used the default values of 0 and 1.
+Note: although the arguments [A] and [B] have been supplied to both of the above two example functions, these arguments could have been omitted, as they would have then used the default values of 0 and 1.

-Further information and examples of the Excel Beta.Dist function are provided on the Microsoft Office website.
+For further information and examples of the Excel Beta.Dist function, see the Microsoft Office website.